Luke 4

 See Comments Matthew 8:17 and Comments Mark 1:34.

 “And He laid His hands on every one of them.”
 In this verse, we will emphasize the part “every one of them.”
-The Bible did not mention specific names of diseases, but at that time, various diseases and sicknesses were affecting people much more than now.
-The number of people that the Lord of Life has touched at that time is large, but the beloved Son of God has healed them all, and it is because of His love towards humans.
+The Bible does not mention specific disease names in the past, but at that time, various diseases and illnesses were affecting people much more than they do now.
+The amount of people the Lord of Life has touched in that time is large, but the beloved Son of God has healed them all, and it was because of His love towards humans.

 “And He laid His hands on every one of them.”
 In this verse, we will emphasize the part “every one of them.”
-The Bible did not mention specific names of diseases, but at that time, various diseases and sicknesses were affecting people much more than now.
-The number of people that the Lord of Life has touched at that time is large, but the beloved Son of God has healed them all, and it is because of His love towards humans.
+The Bible does not mention specific disease names in the past, but at that time, various diseases and illnesses were affecting people much more than they do now.
+The amount of people the Lord of Life has touched in that time is large, but the beloved Son of God has healed them all, and it was because of His love towards humans.

 And demons also came out from many, crying out, and saying, Thou are the Son of God .
 And rebuking, He did not permit them to speak, because they knew that He is the Christ .